h1376h/MLCourse/ML_Obsidian_Vault/Lectures/5/Quiz/L5_3_Quiz.md

 3. Find a linear hyperplane in the 3D feature space that separates the transformed data
 4. Express the decision boundary in the original 2D space
 5. Calculate the kernel function $K(\mathbf{x}, \mathbf{z}) = \phi(\mathbf{x})^T\phi(\mathbf{z})$ for this transformation
+6. Design a puzzle game with four squares in a 2×2 grid.
+Valid patterns have exactly one colored square (positions $(0,1)$ or $(1,0)$), while invalid patterns have no squares colored $(0,0)$ or all squares colored $(1,1)$.
+Design a 3D thinking tool to help players visualize patterns and create a rule for determining if patterns are solvable using 3D separation.

 For a detailed explanation of this problem, see [Question 1: XOR Problem and Feature Transformation](L5_3_1_explanation.md).